balassy/aws-lambda-typescript/README.md

 - Test coverage report with [Istanbul](https://istanbul.js.org/) and [Coveralls](https://coveralls.io) - _so you know your weak spots._
 - Generated [Swagger](https://swagger.io/) documentation for the endpoints, which works well with [SwaggerHub](https://app.swaggerhub.com) - _the expected description of your API._
 - Multiple layers in the code to separate concerns and independently test them - _avoid monolith and complexity._
+- Health check endpoints - _to quickly test your service._
 - Dependency checks with [David](https://david-dm.org/) and [BitHound](https://www.bithound.io/) - _because the majority of your app is not your code._
 - Sample CRUD implementation (in progress) - _to see it all in action_.